nicogravel/retSim/README.md

 Fourth, open the script *stimBOLD_wrapper.m* in Matlab and run until line 42.
 The last line will give you the number of frames in the *barMap_whole.avi* file.
 A few more frames have been included after all the bar sweeps, to illustrate the residual waves still unfolding after the stimulus have faded out, and as potentially baseline.

 From here onwards, you can go ahead running the scripts in chunks.
 For instance, first compute the visual inputs (blurring the image according to fixation, lines 68 to 77).
 Lines 86 to 93 are to load the retinal template and compute the retinal contrast response.
 Line 102 computes the cortical projection from retina to lateral geniculate nucleus (LGN) to V1.
 Line 110 computes the neural response in V1 and its retinotopic outputs to V2 and V3.
 Line 127 calculate the neural drive in V1, V2 and V3.
 These four steps take relatively little time.
 Line 136 implements the st-HRF in order to simulate the BOLD response.
 This last step takes a long long time!
-This last step results in the file *stimBOLD_bold.mat*, which contains the st-HRF derived BOLD time series simulation.
+This last step results in the file *stimBOLD_bold.mat*, which contains the st-HRF derived BOLD time series simulation (this is a large file and has not been included in the repo.
+It must be recomputed in order to run some scripts).

 The synthesized BOLD time series can then be projected onto the *banded-DoubleSech* model of the foveal confluence **[5]** using the *barMap2bold_grid.m* script.
-This scripts uses the previosuly created file *stimBOLD_bold.mat* as input and matches it to the *banded-DoubleSech*.
+This scripts uses the previously created file *stimBOLD_bold.mat* as input and matches it to the *banded-DoubleSech*.
+For a detailed account of the model see [here](https://github.com/nicogravel/retSim/blob/main/tools/fovealConf/DemoSchiraEtal2009.m)

 > Examples: